Otago Exercises Monitoring for Older Adults by a Single IMU and Hierarchical Machine Learning Models: Introduction

 \IEEEPARstart{O}{lder} adults suffer from higher fall risk and consequent fall-related injuries.
 Annually, 24\% to 40\% of community-dwelling older persons fall, of which 21\% to 45\% fall regularly \cite{milat2011prevalence}.
 Many of these persons need to spend a long time recovering from injuries.
 Older adults with certain diseases such as sarcopenia and obesity could suffer from even higher fall risk \cite{landi_sarcopenia_2012}.
 With the increase of the older population, this problem increases the costs of healthcare systems \cite{noauthor_world_nodate}.

 To reduce fall risk, the Otago Exercise Program (OEP) was developed for older adults.
 OEP contains a series of balance, strength, and walking exercises, and it has been proven to reduce fall risk and mortality for community-dwelling older adults \cite{thomas_does_2010}.
+There are more than twenty types of exercises (sub-classes) in the OEP and the participants need to perform these sub-classes sequentially.
 Older adults participating in the OEP are requested to perform the exercises twice or three times a week within some consecutive weeks and their compliance with performing OEP is monitored by means of self-reports (diaries) \cite{mat_effect_2018,almarzouki_improved_2020}.
 However, this is not an accurate method to assess their involvement in the OEP, since they sometimes inaccurately remember or report information about their past experiences.
 Besides, the diaries only record the duration of performing the OEP rather than which OEP sub-classes are performed.

 An alternative to the self-reports is to apply wearable sensors combined with machine learning techniques.
 Although Internet-of-Things (IoT) sensors have been widely applied for Human Activity Recognition (HAR), their use for recognizing the OEP has rarely been investigated.
 In fact, to date, only two studies have used wearable sensors for this purpose.
 The first study \cite{bevilacqua_human_2019} applied five sensors to recognize the OEP, which were not user-friendly for older adults to wear in daily life.
 Although the f1-scores for most activities were high, the recruited subjects only included healthy young adults.
 Besides, the study did not try to distinguish between the OEP and Activities of Daily Life (ADLs).
 The second study \cite{dedeyne_exploring_2021} applied one Inertial Measurement Unit (IMU) on the waist to collect data from older adults, and two problems were investigated: 1) to distinguish between OEP and ADLs, and 2) to recognize OEP sub-classes.
 However, for both tasks, the f1-scores did not exceed 0.8.